happydpc/ember/notes.md

 context to the application and store the event loop on the application, I should be able to move it to the context in a run function and then from there just call a self.update() or something similar on the application.
-This does, however, make me wonder about the functionality of the render system because as of now, it won't do anything.
-For now i'll keep the code because I simply cannot imagine a game engine without a render system, so i'm sure i'll need it eventually. also it's possible I refactor later into the render system anyways.
+This does, however, make me wonder about the functionality of the render manager because as of now, it won't do anything.
+For now i'll keep the code because I simply cannot imagine a game engine without a render manager, so i'm sure i'll need it eventually. also it's possible I refactor later into the render manager anyways.

 well I guess I'll just go fuck myself because I just fixed the whole context event loop consumption thing right after I typed that.
-Literally clicked out of this file to the window file and fixed it. just used mem::replace() instead. however, the observer system is still broken, so there's that.
+Literally clicked out of this file to the window file and fixed it. just used mem::replace() instead. however, the observer manager is still broken, so there's that.
 Yeah pretty sure I should still just do away with the observer pattern.
 The other issue with it is really the only observer of that event is the application. so it's a one to one relationship anyways.